-(May 18, 2018) Low to medium concentrations of red tide have been detected in Lee County, with reports of respiratory irritation and fish kills.
-The Florida Fish & Wildlife Conservation Commissions updates red tide conditions weekly where specific site locations can be seen: myfwc.com/research/redtide/statewide
+Aug 15, 2018 - Red tide has been detected in Lee County, with reports of respiratory irritation and fish kills.
+The Florida Fish & Wildlife Conservation Commission updates red tide conditions weekly where specific site locations can be seen: myfwc.com/research/redtide/statewide

 You may also go to visitbeaches.org or call 941-BEACHES (232-2437) for more information.

 What is red tide?

-In Florida, red tide is caused by a microscopic single-celled algae called Karenia brevis or K. brevis that is present in background conditions throughout the year in the Gulf of Mexico.
-It occurs in salt water and when natural conditions are right, the organism can form blooms producing a toxin that can affect the central nervous systems of fish and wildlife.
+In Florida, red tide is a naturally occurring microscopic algae called Karenia brevis or K. brevis that is present in background conditions throughout the year in the Gulf of Mexico.
+It occurs in salt water and when natural conditions are right, the organism can form blooms off the coast producing a toxin that can affect the central nervous systems of fish and wildlife.
 At high concentrations, the blooms may discolor the water – sometimes red, light or dark green, brown or clear.